ashejim/D195/_sources/task1.md

 No. Minor changes from task 1 to task 2 are expected and allowed *without updating the approval form*.
 Evaluators will not rigorously compare tasks 1 and 2.
 Task 2 is where the work is, and even with complete topic changes at most, you might need to revise the approval form (if at all).
 So never let task 1 dictate what you do in task 2.
 However, deviating significantly from what was approved could put you at risk of completing a project not meeting the requirements.
 So while small changes do not need review, substantial changes should be discussed with your assigned course instructor.

-### Can I use projects from other WGU courses?

-Yes!
-You can use any of your work or academic projects (at WGU or elsewhere) provided no proprietary information is used without permission.
-Don't worry about self-plagiarism, as the similarity check will identify and ignore it.
-Just as in reusing work projects, expect to modify and remold past academic assignments to meet the rubric requirements.

 ### Do I need an "electronic signature" as specified in the official rubric?

 You can type in your name, use a "fancy" font, or insert an image of your signature.